SAP-samples/teched2022-DA180/exercises/ex5/README.md

 In this exercise, we want to apply SAP HANA Cloud multi-model processing techniques to prepare and assemble geo-located fuel station data of Germany, and apply segmented forecasting techniques using the [Predictive Analysis Library (PAL)](https://help.sap.com/docs/HANA_CLOUD_DATABASE/319d36de4fd64ac3afbf91b1fb3ce8de/c9eeed704f3f4ec39441434db8a874ad.html?locale=en-US) to build and apply forecast models for each station's "e5" car fuel price.

 The exercise is composed from the perspective of a Data Scientist working in a Python (Juypter Notebook) environment, leveraging the [Python Machine Learning client for SAP HANA](https://help.sap.com/doc/1d0ebfe5e8dd44d09606814d83308d4b/latest/en-US/index.html).
-For reference information regarding the setup and configuration of your Python environment see [Appendix].
+For reference information regarding the setup and configuration of your Python environment see [Python environment preparation](/exercises/ex9_appendix/README.md).

 The objective and goal for this exercise is
 - in ex 5.1 to download the stations and regions geo-data, save them in SAP HANA CLoud, apply HANA-spatial filtering of the data and visualize it
 - in ex 5.2 to download the fuel price data, save it to SAP HANA Cloud and explore (visually) the time series data
 - in ex 5.3 to build forecast models on the spatially filtered stations, apply and visualize the predicted fuel price data.

-As an extra and optional exercise, the [add-on section]() describes how to evaluate the forecast model accuracy for all stations forecast models.
+As an extra and optional exercise, the [add-on section](/exercises/ex5/README.md#subexADDON) describes how to evaluate the forecast model accuracy for all stations forecast models.

-You can approach the exercises by  copy & paste of the Python code snippets from this document or open the Jupyter Notebook file provided [here](https://github.com/SAP-samples/teched2022-DA180/blob/main/exercises/ex5/DA180-Exercise5-Apply%20Forecasting%20to%20multi-model%20data-Student.ipynb).
+You can approach the exercises by  copy & paste of the Python code snippets from this document or open the Jupyter Notebook file provided [here](/exercises/ex5/DA180-Exercise5-Apply%20Forecasting%20to%20multi-model%20data-Student.ipynb).

 ## Preparation steps in your Python Jupyter Notebook
 Import the required python packages